Definition of custom in sources of law, its essential elements & importance

-Introduction – Custom
+Introduction – custom

 custom is the oldest source of law.
 According to Roscoe Pound, custom is both the source and form of law.
 In primitive communities, when no law existed, conduct was regulated and controlled only by customs or traditional law.